gerardroche/gerardroche.github.io/_posts/2018-05-21-neovintageous-1.6.0.md

 Searches supporting the new highlighting include `/`, `?`, `*`, and `#`.

 Use a color scheme override to customise them.
-For example if you want to customise the the default Monokai color scheme, then create a file named `Monokai.sublime-color-scheme` in your User directory (find it via the menu `Preferences > Browse Packages`), then create the custom rules:
+For example if you want to customise the the default Monokai color scheme, then create a file named `Monokai.sublime-color-scheme` in your User directory (find it via the Menu → Preferences → Browse Packages), then create the custom rules:

 ```json
 {